-Small agencies and startups will battle to compete
+Small agencies and startups will battle to compete.

 Mozilla argues this prioritization will ice out startups and small companies.
-“Without net neutrality, big internet service vendors can pick out which offerings and content load quickly, and which flow at a glacial tempo,” writes Dixon.
+“Without net neutrality, big internet service vendors can pick out which offerings and content load quickly and which flow at a glacial tempo,” writes Dixon.
 “That approach the large guys can afford to shop for their way in, at the same time as the little guys don’t stand a chance.”

-Higher broadband expenses, less expensive fundamental plans and tighter data caps
+Higher broadband expenses, less expensive fundamental plans, and tighter data caps

-Splintering of the net
+The splintering of the net

 A patchwork of regulatory regimes and gated content material access threatens to balkanize the internet, argues Morris of Untangle.
-By building content material into paid applications (just like cable tv), whole swaths of the population not able to pay can also in no way see an awful lot of the internet now accessed through plans regulated with the aid of connection pace or records.
+By building content material into paid applications (just like cable TV), whole swaths of the population not able to pay can also in no way see an awful lot of the internet now accessed through plans regulated with the aid of connection pace or records.